Honor, the Huawei sub-brand, has always been known for producing premium handsets which deliver excellent value for money.

 How much will the Honor 30 cost?

-We'd expect a similar pricing strategy for the Honor 30, putting it firmly in the mid-range market.
+We'd expect a similar pricing strategy for the Honor 30 and 30 Pro, putting them firmly in the mid-range market.

 What are we expecting from the Honor 30?